-In summary, the lack of effect of increased accessibility on residential floor space in high-income neighborhoods is due to the combination of stringent initial regulation and some characteristics of the wealthiest quintile that prevents a regulatory change.
+In sum, the lack of effect of increased accessibility on residential floor space in high-income neighborhoods is due to the combination of stringent initial regulation and some characteristics of the wealthiest quintile that facilitates a regulatory change towards more stringent regulation.
 We believe this aligns with the so-called home-voter regulation theory (Fischel, 2004, 2010), where high-income residents successfully lobby against lenient regulation.
 The results are also consistent with the evidence correlating homeowners associations with stringent regulation and residents with higher income (Clarke and Freedman, 2019).

-7 Conclusions
+5 Conclusions